sugchand/pwclientDev/README.md

     ./pwclient download -n 2-4,5,1053
 ```

-* Apply the patches on the local repo.
+* Apply the patches from the patch directory to the local repo.